 - Through your industry connections: If you have connections with other founders of different companies who have found investors, ask them to recommend you and set up a link.
 You can do research and then look for specific investors who invest in your domain of idea and work in your field of interest and look for them via your peer networks.

-- Through top-tier business schools: Connect to your nearest university or institute or even somewhere you have studied, who are having strong business as well as the entrepreneurial program.
-Usually, they possess a strong network of investors as well as successful entrepreneurs who are their alumni, faculty members or guest speakers.
+- Through top-tier business schools: Connect to your nearest university or institute or even somewhere you have studied, who are having a strong business and entrepreneurial program.
+Usually, they possess a strong network of investors and successful entrepreneurs who are their alumni, faculty members, or guest speakers.

-- Crowdfunding: With the help of this approach, entrepreneurs can step into the target industries that already have an extensive collection of venture capitalists and investors within their network.
+- Crowdfunding: With this approach's help, entrepreneurs can step into the target industries that already have an extensive collection of venture capitalists and investors within their network.
 There they showcase their prototype or idea, and it's a great platform to maximize the figure of potential investors' views in one go.
 Once you come under their notice, you are good to proceed with ease.

-- Entrepreneurial community of your city: If you are staying in a big city, there are entrepreneurial communities you can join.
-Regional tech and startup groups are there with whom you can connect and seek advice, attend different events, connect with organizing committees, and meet there with people to reach to potential investors.
+- An entrepreneurial community of your city: If you are staying in a big city, there are entrepreneurial communities you can join.
+Regional tech and startup groups are there with whom you can connect and seek advice, attend different events, connect with organizing committees, and meet there with people to reach potential investors.

-- Through your mentors: in case, you don't have any industry connection, it is suggested to create at least one or two connections before you start shopping for investors.
-The mentor (s) you will choose will know your potential and significance of your journey and idea as well as you as a founder, and he will have experience also, so he can offer guidance and help you navigate the market and industry to lastly the investors.
+- Through your mentors: If you don't have any industry connection, it is suggested to create at least one or two connections before you start shopping for investors.
+The mentor (s) you will choose will know your potential and significance of your journey and idea and you as a founder.
+He will also have the experience to offer guidance and help you navigate the market and industry to the investors.

-- There are some other drastic ways to come into notice of investors, or you can connect to investors.
+- There are some other drastic ways to notice investors, or you can connect to investors.
 These are:

 - Make your product or prototype so viable that it is market-ready